Augustin Trébuchon: Biography

 Trébuchon was halfway between Sedan and Charleville-Mézières.
 Rain was falling and the Meuse was flooding.
 Its width was put at 70 m.
 The temperature was well below freezing.
 Warfare had destroyed bridges across the river and sappers worked by night and in fog to build a plank footbridge across a lock.
 There had been no reconnaissance of the other bank because bad weather had kept the spotter plane on the ground.
 Around 700 men crossed the river a little after 8:00 am, taking a telephone wire with them.
 Some fell in the river and the first deaths were by drowning.

-The fog cleared at 10:30 am and the French could see the Germans installed a little higher than them, a few hundred metres away.
+The fog cleared at 10:30 am and the French could see German soldiers installed a little higher than them, a few hundred metres away.
 The French were spread over three kilometres between the Meuse and a railway line.
 The Germans opened fire with machine guns.
 The French sent up a spotter plane now that the fog had lifted and the artillery on the other bank could open fire without fear of killing their own side.
 Darkness fell again at 6pm and the battle continued until news of the armistice arrived.

 The last of the 91 French soldiers to die was Trébuchon, "with a red hole in his right side", probably a figure of speech as this expression comes from Arthur Rimbaud's very famous poem "Le Dormeur du Val" (The Sleeper in the Valley).
 He was 40.
 He fell near the railway line with his message still in his hand.
 It read "Rassemblement à 11h 30 pour le ravitaillement – "Muster at 11.30 for food."
 The armistice followed and the French withdrew without honouring their dead.